-Ayngelina from Bacon Is Magic: the best way to enjoy Calgary in the winter is to embrace winter, wear proper winter boots and bundle up in warm clothing and a big puffy jacket.
+Ayngelina from Bacon Is Magic: the best way to enjoy Calgary in the winter is to embrace the cold weather, wear proper winter boots and bundle up in warm clothing and a big puffy jacket.
 It’s best to wear layers as the weather can practically change from hour to hour.

 Most people don’t realize that Calgary is a very walkable city, with 700+ km of pathways that locals walk, bike, run and even rollerblade on every year.